CenturyHSProgramming/single-webpage-project/webanalyst/project-requirements.md

-# Project Name: Single Web Page
+# Project Name: Single Web Page with Style

 ## Project Description
 ***GOAL***: Students will be able to write and organize content for a single web page that contains a variety of HTML headers, images, paragraphs, lists, and links and style the content using a variety of CSS techniques.

 ### HTML Level = 101
-This project does not meet the requirements for attaining the next level in HTML.
+This project does meet the requirements for attaining the next level in HTML.
 For that, we need to create a multi-page website.

 ### CSS Level = 101
-This project does not meet the requirements for attaining the next level in CSS.
+This project does meet the requirements for attaining the next level in CSS.

 ## Project Requirements
 ### General